Assad family

-During his early reign in the 1970s, Hafez al-Assad created patronage networks of Ba'ath party elites and Alawite figures loyal to his family.
-Members of Assad family established control over vast swathes of the Syrian economy and corruption became endemic in the public and private sectors.
-After Hafez al-Assad's death, family connections continued to be important in Syrian politics.
-Several close family members of Hafez al-Assad also held vital positions in the government since his rise to power, an arrangement which exists to the present day.
-Syrian bureaucracy and business-community are also dominated by members of the Assad dynasty and individuals affiliated with them.
+During his early reign in the 1970s, Hafez al-Assad created patronage networks of Ba'ath party elites loyal to his family.
+Members of the Assad family established control over vast swathes of the Syrian economy, and corruption became endemic in the public and private sectors.
+After Hafez's death, family connections continued to be important in Syrian politics.
+Several close family members of Hafez also held vital positions in the government since his rise to power, an arrangement which existed until the fall of the Assad regime.
+The Syrian bureaucracy and business community were also dominated by members of the Assad family and individuals affiliated with them.

-Hafez Al-Assad built his regime as a bureaucracy that was marked by a distinct cult of personality, uncharacteristic in modern Syrian history.
-Images, portraits, quotes and praises of Assad are displayed everywhere from schools to public markets and government offices; and Hafez al-Assad is referred as the "Immortal Leader" and the "al-Muqaddas (Sanctified One)" in official Assadist ideology.
-Hafez re-organised the Syrian society in militaristic lines and persistently invoked conspiratorial rhetoric on the dangers of foreign-backed plots abetted by fifth columnists and promoted the armed forces as a central aspect of public life.
-Following the death of Hafez; the personality cult was inherited by his son and successor Bashar al-Assad who is hailed by the party as the "Young Leader" and "Hope of the People".
-Highly influenced by the model of the North Korean Kim dynasty, official propaganda ascribes divine features to the Assad dynasty; and reveres the Assad patriarchs as the founding fathers of modern Syria.
+Hafez al-Assad built his regime into a bureaucracy that was marked by a cult of personality.
+Images, portraits, quotes and praises of Assad are displayed everywhere from schools to public markets and government offices.
+Hafez was referred to as the "Immortal Leader" and the al-Muqaddas ("Sanctified One") in official Assadist ideology.
+Hafez re-organised Syrian society in militaristic lines and persistently invoked conspiratorial rhetoric on the dangers of foreign-backed plots abetted by fifth columnists and promoted the armed forces as a central aspect of public life.
+After Hafez al-Assad's death, his son and successor Bashar al-Assad inherited the existing personality cult, with the party hailing him as the "Young Leader" and "Hope of the People".
+Drawing influence from the veneration of the Kim dynasty in North Korea's hereditary leadership model led by Kim Il Sung, official propaganda in Syria ascribed divine features to the Assad family and reveres the Assad patriarchs as the founding fathers of modern Syria.

+Opposition to the Assad family's rule coalesced into the Syrian Civil War, which began on 15 March 2011.
+On 8 December 2024, Bashar al-Assad was reported to have fled Damascus, signalling the end of the Assad family's rule in Syria.
+After the fall of Damascus, Assad and his family including his wife Asma al-Assad had fled to Moscow, Russia.